Collapsing K3 surfaces, Tropical geometry and Moduli compactifications of Satake, Morgan-Shalen type: Conjectural picture II --- general hyperK ahler case

 \begin{Conj} In the above situation, the following holds. \begin{enumerate} \item We can extend the $SO(3)$-action (generated by the hyperK\"ahler rotations) on $\mathcal{K}^{\rm sm}(X_{\rm ref})$ to that on $\mathcal{K}(X_{\rm ref})$ which gives the equivalence relation $\sim$ on it and the quotient space $\mathcal{M}(X_{\rm ref}):=\mathcal{K}(X_{\rm ref})/\sim$.
 There is a natural topology on it, with respect to which the hyperK\"ahler metrics are Gromov-Hausdorff continuous. \item There is a natural homeomorphism which extends $P^{\rm sm}$.
 Through this homeomorphism $P$, we identify $\mathcal{M}(X_{\rm ref})$ and $\mathcal{P}_{X_{\rm ref}}$. \item There exists a continuous map

-where, the left hand side is the Satake compactification with respect to the adjoint representation of $O(\Lambda\otimes \R)$ and the right hand side is endowed with the Gromov-Hausdorff topology.
+where, the left hand side is the Satake compactification with respect to the adjoint representation of $O(\Lambda\otimes \R)$.
 The map $\Psi$ on $\mathcal{P}_{X_{\rm ref}}$ is defined by associating the hyperK\"ahler metric corresponding via the homeomorphism $P$ in \eqref{HK.mod}.
 We call $\Psi$ the geometric realization map again. \end{enumerate} \end{Conj}

 The former half of the above \eqref{HK.rot.singular} holds if hyperK\"ahler rotations can be extended across the symplectic singularities. \eqref{HK.mod} is a higher dimensional generalization of the work of Kobayashi-Todorov \cite{KT}.